rammses/tracmactip/Concept_work/README.md

 Don't forget to have key files within this folder please change variables first
 ## About check_concept.py
-Gets mac database and displays it on shell depends heavily on junos version and pyez version if your environment is different than
+- Gets mac database and displays it on shell

+Depends heavily on junos version and pyez version if your environment is different than
 - Junos 15.1X53-D590.1
 - Pyez 2.2